TriggerJames/Fix_My_Code_Challenge/README.md

-# 0x00.
-Fix my code

-## Tasks

-0. FizzBuzz
-1. Print square
-2. Sort
-3. User password
-4. Double linked list
+# Fix-my-code-0

+Fix my code is a new type of project, where we’ll jump into an existing code base and fix it!